top of page

 KAYTEE CLEAN N COZY STYLE

-You’ll need a lot more than this recipe to fill an entire cage.
+This is more suited as nesting material, plus you’ll need a lot more than this recipe to fill an entire cage as a bedding.

 diy-paperbedding1.jpg